 One very worthwhile part of Kenwood’s legacy is a collection of turntables.
 Kenwood’s bid for the ultimate turntable was the superb Kenwood L07-D (1978), which is arguably one of the greats.
 In the wake of this table Kenwood produced a sequence of very very good products that retained as many of the L-07D design principles as possible at a much lower price point.
 The KD-990 is one of those products.

-The KD-990 is part of a family of tables that all share the same basic qualities.
+The Kenwood KD-990 is part of a family of tables that all share the same basic qualities.
 In fact, the KP-1100, KP-9010, KD-7010, and KD-8030 seem to differ from the KD-990 only in minor cosmetic aspects.
 Each of these tables served as flagship of the Kenwwod consumer range in Japan (KP models) or elsewhere (KD models) sometime during the '80s.

 Underneath the piano glossed wooden plinth the KD-990 hides an extremely rigid "Closed Loop Frame Structure”.
 This is a die-cast base that supports motor and arm and ensures shelf decoupling via massive rubber feet.
-As shown in the picture, some people use the table without the plinth and mounts several tonearms on the base.￼
+As shown in the picture, some people use the table without the plinth and mount several tonearms on the base.￼

 The plinth itself, as well as the dustcover, is more like a set of clothes that rests on the diecast frame near the feet with no direct contact to motor, platter or arm.
 In this way the essential mechanical parts are somewhat shielded from vibrations captured by plinth or cover.
 Still pretty, though..